10 Movies to Watch If you are Learning French

 8. La Haine (1995)

-La Haine is a story about three disaffected Parisian youths in a suburb of Paris.
+La Haine is a story about three disaffected Parisian youths in a Parisian suburb.
 On a hot summer day, they struggle against boredom and extreme racism.

 Hubert (French-African), Said (Arab), and Vinz (Jew) were neck-deep in a tense situation that eventually reached a climax.

-The London Times described La Haine as one of the most striking urban cinema films ever.
+The London Times described La Haine as one of the most striking films in urban cinema.

-The good thing about this movie for learners is the versatility and French accent spoken by the three central characters.
+The advantage of this movie for learners is its versatility and the French accents of the three central characters.

-It is an enthralling French movie that sweeps us into the world of its characters, established and well-developed as the story progresses.
+It is an enthralling French movie that sweeps us into the world of its characters, which become well-established and well-developed as the story progresses.

 Un long Dimanche de fiançailles (A Very Long Engagement) is an epic love story set during World War I.

-The movie is about a woman’s journey to find her fiancé, who has disappeared during World War One.
-Along the way, she discovers the heights and depths of the human soul.
+The movie is about a woman’s journey to find her fiancé, who has disappeared during World War I. Along the way, she discovers the heights and depths of the human soul.

 The movie is well-crafted and visually arresting, with stunning cinematography.

-This flick challenges your French perception skills while leaving you in constant entertainment.
+This flick challenges your French comprehension skills while keeping you entertained.

 This French movie is considered quite challenging for French speakers, putting your French knowledge to the test.